 Having equipment out of rotation for a few hours for regular maintenance can be a pain.
 But having broken equipment out for several days to weeks is a bigger issue for you and your company.
 With construction management software, you can build a comprehensive schedule, not just of your projects, but also for maintenance.
 Between a regular equipment maintenance schedule and your knowledge of your projects, you can craft a schedule so that preventative maintenance does not hold up a project.
 By keeping up with regular maintenance you will not have out-of-service equipment for days or more, just a short period of time for maintenance.

 It also improves the safety of your equipment.
-By implementing regular equipment maintenance, you improve the safety not just of the equipment but of the job-site.
+By implementing regular machinery maintenance, you improve the safety not just of the equipment but of the job-site.
 Because you have assurances that everything on the equipment will work the way it is supposed to.
 You do not have to worry about it breaking and injuring someone.
-Preventative equipment maintenance along with proper training will help prevent injuries and increase safety on a job site.
+Preventative machinery maintenance along with proper training will help prevent injuries and increase safety on a job site.
 Which also increases your profit since you will have fewer set-back days.

-Keeping up with construction equipment maintenance also increases equipment efficiency.
+Keeping up with construction machinery maintenance also increases equipment efficiency.
 Because preventative maintenance checks for wear and damage, it helps keep all the parts working efficiently.
 Preventative maintenance also checks alignments and other issues in order for users to get the most out of their machines.
 This leads to greater efficiency on the job site because equipment runs properly.
 Safety is also improved because it is functioning the way it is supposed to, and no one will feel the urge to fiddle with it to make it work better.
 And a job will not be delayed because of a broken or faulty piece of equipment.

 5. Records, Accreditation, and Insurance